fruitbraker/money-tree/README.md

    If not, I recommend using [Insomnia](https://insomnia.rest/).
 [Postman]() is also a good option.
 4. Clone this repository
 5. Have IntelliJ open the `build.gradle` file and open is as project.
 Let it sit to install any dependencies.
-6. With Docker Desktop, open the `docker-compose.yml`
+6. With Docker Desktop, open the `docker-compose.yml` and hit play.
+This will spin up a Postgres server and pgAdmin.
 7. To run the project, click play when you open the `MtApiMain.kt` file in IntelliJ.
-8. Run free with Insomnia
+8. Run free with the RESTful lient you have installed.
+Alternatively, you can use your web browser but that's limited.

 ## Using the `mt-port.ipynb`